tomwayson/building-enterprise-gis-apps-with-react/workshop/1-building-an-app.md

 ## Next steps

-In [Workshop 2: UI libraries & Components](.2-ui-libraries-and-components.md) we'll install a React implementation of Bootstrap to make the navigation menu interactive.
+In [Workshop 2: Components](.2-components.md) we'll install a React implementation of Bootstrap to make the navigation menu interactive.